Blogging has seen many changes since it began, but is it time to discuss blog death?

 This post was contributed and made possible by the support of our readers. .

-Readers, please share so bloggers know the rumor that blogging is dead is just that– a rumor.
+Readers, please share so bloggers know the rumor that blog death is just that– a rumor.

 Had you heard that blogging is dead?
 What do you do in these changing times to keep your blog relevant?
 Or, is there no way to avoid your website’s blog death?

-I look forward to your views in the comments section.
+I look forward to your views about blog death in the comments section.

 The death of blogging is a myth.